Wikipedia community: Motivation

 In a 2003 study of Wikipedia as a community, economics Ph.D. student Andrea Ciffolilli argued that the low transaction costs of participating in wiki software create a catalyst for collaborative development, and that a "creative construction" approach encourages participation.
 A paper written by Andrea Forte and Amy Bruckman in 2005, called "Why Do People Write for Wikipedia?
 Incentives to Contribute to Open-Content Publishing", discussed the possible motivations of Wikipedia contributors.
 It applied Latour and Woolgar's concept of the cycle of credit to Wikipedia contributors, suggesting that the reason that people write for Wikipedia is to gain recognition within the community.

 Oded Nov, in his 2007 paper "What Motivates Wikipedians", related the motivations of volunteers in general to the motivations of people who contribute to Wikipedia.
 Nov carried out a survey using the six motivations of volunteers, identified in an earlier paper.
+The survey found that the most commonly indicated motives were "fun", "ideology", and "values", whereas the least frequently indicated motives were "career", "social", and "protective".
 The six motivations he used were: